rktjmp/pact.nvim/enum/README.md

 ✓ map it handles empty tables
 ✓ map it handles seq
 ✓ map it handles stl-custom iter
+✓ each it works
+✓ intersperse it works
 ✓ table->pairs it converts
 ✓ pairs->table it converts
 ✓ filter it handles seq